 Box breathing gets its name from this four-sided pattern (inhale, hold, exhale, hold).
 While some breaths are suitable for an everyday practice, researcher of pulmonary medicine and author of Breath Taking Michael J. Stephen, M.D., says this isn't one of them.
 "There's a reason Marines and athletes embrace the box breath," he tells mbg.
 "All of the ratios are 1-1-1-1, and that's very unusual for breathwork.
 It's not a circle; it's a sharp angle."

 How to do the box breath.

 - Inhale through the nose for 4 seconds.
 Feel your lungs gradually fill with air as you go.

 - Exhale out of the mouth for 4 seconds.
 Try to exhale at the same rate that you inhaled.

 - Continue for 60 seconds or more.
 Start by repeating this sequence four times—which will bring you to one minute of controlled breath.
 From there, feel free to work your way up to longer sessions, but stay under the 20-minute mark to avoid lightheadedness.

-Box breathing variations.
+Box breathing variations:

 - Breathwork teacher and mbg class instructor Gwen Dittmar likes to assign a mental image to each part of the sequence.
 On the inhale, she imagines grounding earth element filling her body; on the first hold, she imagines wind sweeping negative thoughts from her mind; on the exhale, she imagines the fire element roaring her love out into the universe; and on the second hold she imagines water guiding her through the waves of life.

-Other riffs on this idea include assigning a particular color or sound to each part of the sequence, or picture yourself absorbing prosperity and releasing scarcity with every inhale and exhale.
+- Assign a particular color or sound to each part of the sequence, or picture yourself absorbing prosperity and releasing scarcity with every inhale and exhale.

 "Along with training more powerful breathing musculature, it slows down your breathing rate and deepens your concentration skills," author and former Navy SEAL Mark Divine previously wrote of his experience with box breathing on mbg.

 Stephens likens taking deep, controlled breaths to pumping the breaks on overwhelm, stress, and anxiousness.
 "We don't have access to the accelerator, and sometimes that goes off the handle," he says, "but we do have access to the brake."

 Box breathing can deliver a powerful rush of calm and focus—but the technique might feel a little uncomfortable at first.
-Be gentle, take things slow, and over time you might just have a new favorite pre-presentation tool on your hands.
+Be gentle, take things slow, and over time you might just have a new favorite stress-relief tool on your hands.